 Below you will find information about the education and research programs of our consortium members.

-The specialization in Archival Studies at UCLA comprises a range of courses, experiential components, and research opportunities.
-Courses explore the full spectrum of archival materials (e.g., paper and electronic records, manuscripts, still and moving images, oral history); the theory that underlies recordkeeping, archival policy development and memory-making; and the historical roles that recordkeeping, archives, and documentary evidence play in a pluralized and increasingly global society.
-Advanced seminars and an outstanding array of internship opportunities prepare students to play leadership roles in archives and manuscripts administration, records management, archival education and training, preservation, digital curatorship, recordkeeping policy development, archival systems design, electronic records management, and digital asset management.
-In addition, students may select electives from individual areas such as American Law, Anthropology, Ethnic Studies, History of Science, and Museum Studies, as well as from the interdisciplinary studies programs that are offered in other UCLA departments and schools.
+Two Master’s specializations in Archival Studies and Media Archival Studies at UCLA encompass an extensive range of courses, experiential components, and research opportunities.
+The Department also offers an extensive Ph.D. curriculum.
+Courses explore the full spectrum of archival materials in all formats and in all settings; the theory that underlies recordkeeping, memory-making and identity formation; and the historical roles that recordkeeping, archives, and documentary evidence play in a pluralized and increasingly global society, with a particular emphasis on social justice, human rights and community engagement.
+Advanced seminars and an outstanding array of internship opportunities in California as well as in several locations around the globe prepare students to play leadership roles in professional practice and scholarship.
+In addition, students may select electives from individual areas such as Anthropology, African American Studies, American Indian Studies, Asian American Studies, Chicanx Studies, Gender Studies, History of Science, Latin American Studies, Law, and Museum Studies, as well as from the interdisciplinary studies programs that are offered in other UCLA departments and schools.

 The Archives, Records, and Information Management specialization at the University of Maryland’s College of Information Studies (CLIS) is broadly focused, allowing students multiple options for pursuing archives as part of their MLS degree.
 The university believes that this broad, generalized approach best suits the unparalleled variety of public and private institutions and organizations in the greater Washington, DC metropolitan area in which CLIS is located.